For more than eight decades, Farm Foundation has helped public and private leaders navigate the challenges and opportunities of change.

 Mary Thompson joined the Farm Foundation staff in July 2002.
 Prior to that she was on the staff of Farm Journal, where she was business editor for 11 years.
 She has 18 years of journalism experience with local and regional newspapers and agricultural publications.
 Thompson earned a bachelor of science degree in journalism at Iowa State University, and has done graduate studies at the University of Pennsylvania.
 Her professional work has received regional and national recognition.

 Before joining the Farm Foundation team in the fall of 2015, Morgan served as the Conference and Events Manager at Trinity Christian College in Palos Heights, IL.
 Morgan also worked as a premium hospitality game day staff member for the Chicago Bears.
-Morgan earned a BA from the University of North Carolina at Wilmington, in recreation, sports leadership and tourism management.
+Morgan earned a bachelor of arts degree from the University of North Carolina at Wilmington, in recreation, sports leadership and tourism management.

 Michelle Jensen is Operations Manager at Farm Foundation, with responsibility for day-to-day operational oversight of essential business needs and functions.
 Prior to joining Farm Foundation in July 2017, Jensen was Assistant Director – Corporate and Community Partnerships at Special Olympics Illinois.
 She previously worked with the Marion Street Cheese Market in Oak Park, IL, the Oak Park Area Convention and Visitors Bureau, and the Ernest Hemingway Foundation of Oak Park.
 She is a graduate of Loyola University of Chicago.